v81d/wattage/README.md

 2. Create a feature branch (`git checkout -b feature/my-feature`) or a fix branch (`git checkout -b fix/my-fix`).
 3. Commit your changes (`git commit -m "feat: add new feature"`).
 4. Push the branch (`git push origin feature/my-feature`).
 5. Open a pull request with `contrib` as the base branch.
+Make sure to create a detailed title and description of your change.

 ## License